neenreva/sunnyside-agency-landing-page-main/README.md

 </picture>
 ```

-For now i'll leave this mess and maybe revisit when I understand this on a deeper level.
+For now I'll leave this mess and maybe revisit when I understand this on a deeper level.

 ### Useful resources